Sensely/SenselySDK-iOS/README.md

 	end
 end
 ```
-Unfortunately with the current version of cocoapods at the moment it 1.11.2 these settings lead to "Symbol not found" issue ar runtime
+Unfortunately with the current version of cocoapods at the moment it 1.11.2 these settings lead to "Symbol not found" issue at runtime
 ```
 config.build_settings.delete 'IPHONEOS_DEPLOYMENT_TARGET'
 config.build_settings['IPHONEOS_DEPLOYMENT_TARGET'] = '13.0'